-A copy of any notice sent to Enron North America Corp. pursuant to Paragraph 11 of the Agreement, Paragraph 9 of Annex I or Paragraph 8 of Annex III must also be sent to (i) Enron North America Corp., Attention: Corporate Secretary at the above address and facsimile no. and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile No. (713) 646-4818.
+A copy of any notice sent to Enron North America Corp. pursuant to Section 12.0 of the Agreement must also be sent to (i) Enron North America Corp., Attention: Corporate Secretary at the above address and facsimile no. and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile No. (713) 646-4818.

-If a Confirmation does not state the account to which United States Dollar payments are to be made, they shall be made as follows:
+If a Confirmation does not state the account to which Canadian Dollar payments are to be made, they shall be made as follows: